econchick/roguelynn/_posts/2015/2015-07-23-were-not-done-yet.md

 Just two board meetings ago - June 23rd - we [approved][13] 3 Django Girls funding requests, 2 grants to PyCon UK specifically targeted to getting kids and teachers to their conference, and 2 grants for workshops in low-economic areas, or areas that would have difficulty accessing a computer.
 From some napkin calculations, we’ve given 19 grants to Django Girls, totaling over $22,000.

 We also are trying to be introspective too.
 This past elections, we made a [call to the members list][14] pleading to take diversity into consideration when nominating.
 Because of those efforts, out of 11 directors on the [current board][15], we have 7 women.
-That is up from 3 women on the [2013-2014][16] and 2 from the [2013-2014][17] term.
+That is up from 3 women on the [2014-2015][16] and 2 women on the [2013-2014][17] term.

 ## Conferences